jekyll/jekyll/site/_docs/plugins.md

 {% endhighlight %}

-Now you need to install all plugins from your Bundler group by running single command `bundle install`.
+Install the plugins from your Bundler group using `bundle install`.

 <div class="note info">
   <h5>